Bachelor's in Materials Science and Mechanical Engineering

-Mechanical Engineering is critical to the success of many human enterprises.
-It plays a central role in the generation and distribution of energy, transportation, manufacturing, and infrastructure development.
+Materials Science and Mechanical Engineering are critical to the success of many human enterprises.
+They play a central role in the generation and distribution of energy, transportation, manufacturing, healthcare, and infrastructure development.
 Nearly every product or service in modern life has been touched in some way by a mechanical engineer.

-At Harvard College, students choose a "concentration," which is what we call a major.
+At Harvard College, students choose a "concentration," our term for a major.
 All prospective undergraduate students, including those intending to study engineering and applied sciences, apply directly to Harvard College.
-During your sophomore spring you’ll declare a concentration, or field of study.
-You may choose from 50 concentrations and 49 secondary field (from Harvard DSO website).
+During your sophomore fall, you’ll declare a concentration, or field of study.

 Students can pursue a degree with an emphasis in mechanical engineering through the following concentrations: